Crispy Roast Pork Belly (Siu Yuk)

 Use kitchen tweezers to pull out stray hair on the pork belly skin, if any.
-Use a knife to scrap the skin for a few minutes to remove impurities.
+Use a knife to scrap the skin for a few minutes to remove impurities (pictured above).
 Rinse pork belly stab and pat dry with paper towels.

 Combine salt, 5-spice powder and white pepper in a small bowl.